 - Inaccurate performance and spend reviews

 Contract management software that offers a central repository will also allow you to automate your data entry processes.
-This will get every team across your organisation working in exactly the same way, eliminate human error and give stakeholders confidence in the accuracy of the data store in the repository.
+This will get every team across your organisation working in exactly the same way, eliminate human error and give stakeholders confidence in the accuracy of the data stored in the repository.

 3. Track contracts effectively through growth and complexity